• Skip to primary navigation

 I know it’s not healthy to think about what could have been.
 But sometimes I let my mind wander and take a peek of the life we could have had if you had never had your accident.
 I know this can’t ever exist, but I will always wonder.
 I will always wonder if we would have grown old together.
 If we truly would have decorated our wheelchairs…

-Filed Under: Widowed, Widowed and Healing, Miscellaneous Tagged With: widowed, wondering, future, what if, what never will be
+Filed Under: Widowed, Widowed and Healing, Miscellaneous Tagged With: what never will be, widowed, wondering, future, what if

 • Interim pages omitted …